- Shorten it.

 I once led a small volunteer group on a project.
 I started an email asking for confirmation of receipt of the email and had to circle back with a couple people because they didn’t confirm.
 At the event, I joked a little with one of them about making me follow up.
 S/he said, “Everyone knows nobody reads the beginning of an email.”
 Ironically, this person taught English.
 I asked, “What grade would you give one of your students if they used the same excuse for a poorly written paragraph?”
 I didn’t make a friend.

-As you might know, I occasionally break the start-with-the-end rule with my emails to subscribers.
+I occasionally break the start-with-the-end rule with my emails to subscribers.
 It’s usually for entertainment or artistic reasons.
-I did it most recently with an essay on the importance of good communication and a good friend texted me he didn’t like the advice I was sharing.
+I did it once with an essay on the importance of good communication and a good friend texted me that he didn’t like the advice I was sharing.
 I had to explain the opening was for fun and the conclusion held the real advice.
 You never want to count on complete attention if you want to be sure someone gets your most important message.
 It’s the reason I write my books the way I do.

 Finally, respect your recipient(s) and review what you’ve written to be sure it’s your best attempt to communicate effectively.
 What a pleasure it’ll be!